 Snøhetta, a well-known Norwegian design and architectural firm, has added even greater fame to Treehotel.
 Among other things the Norwegian agency has redesigned the famous museum SFMoMA in San Francisco, designed the modern version of the classic library in Alexandria as well as the contemporary landmark the Opera House in Norway’s capital Oslo.
 The design is probably the main reason why Treehotel has won so many awards over the years: design, location and ambience.

-The treehouse was named one of the world’s best travel destinations by Time Magazine 2018 and was awarded first place in National Geographic Traveller’s Design Den category a few years prior to that.
+The treehouse was named one of the world’s best travel destinations by Time Magazine 2018.
+It was awarded first place in National Geographic Traveller’s Design Den category a few years before that.
 The hotel has also received Mr & Mrs Smith’s award as “Best Family Hotel”.
 The latter might not be so strange.
 The 7th room can easily sleep five people ten metres above ground, and also: what child wouldn’t want to sleep in a UFO or a bird’s nest?
 Those two rooms were designed by architect Bertil Harström, who quickly decided he wanted to build a bird’s nest, just because it’s something you’d expect to find in the forest.

 – But I also wanted to make something you wouldn’t expect.
-And yes, I do believe a UFO is the last thing someone would expect to find in the forest, says Bertil.
+And yes, I do believe a UFO is the last thing someone would expect to find in the forest, says Bertil Harström.

 – Yes, in summer you can actually sleep on the balcony under the open sky, says Kent Lindvall as he shows us around on a sneak peek.

 – You know, mosquitoes don’t fly 10 metres up in the air.